EYFS

 - children develop and learn in different ways and at different rates.

 All areas of the EYFS curriculum are followed and planned for; ensuring there is a broad, balanced and progressive learning environment and curriculum.
-These 7 areas are used to plan children’s learning and activities.
+These seven areas are used to plan children’s learning and activities.
 Planning for this curriculum is designed to be flexible so that a child’s unique needs and interests are supported.
+The EYFS Reception curriculum is designed as a spiral curriculum, where key concepts are revisited regularly to help children secure and deepen their skills, knowledge and understanding over time.

 The teaching of these areas of learning is practical and playful with support and challenge from adults in class sessions, small group sessions and when working with individuals.
 There is a combination of adult-led, teacher taught sessions as well as a wealth of stimulating continuous provision opportunities.
 Areas of need and next steps are identified for all children to ensure good progress is made.
 In planning and guiding children’s activities we acknowledge the different ways that children learn and reflect these in our practice.